About

 Radha Marcum is a poet, writer, editor, and teacher with a focus on the intersection of the environment, culture, and personal history.
 She is the recipient of the 2023 Washington Prize for her forthcoming collection, Pine Soot Tendon Bone (The Word Works, 2024).
 Marcum's first poetry collection, Bloodline (3: A Taos Press, 2017), which delves into her grandfather's involvement in building the first atomic bombs in New Mexico during World War II, won the New Mexico Book Award in Poetry in 2018.

-Her poetry is informed by the landscapes of the physical world and the mind, and is featured in journals such as North American Review, FIELD, Pleiades, Gulf Coast, Poetry Northwest, The Bennington Review, and numerous others.
-Working as a prose writer with a focus on health and environment, Marcum has written for American Rivers, Colorado Water Trust, Outside, and The Wilderness Society, among other organizations.
+Her poetry is informed by the landscapes of the physical world and the mind and is featured in journals such as North American Review, FIELD, Pleiades, Gulf Coast, Poetry Northwest, The Bennington Review, and others.
+Marcum has been commissioned to write poetry for the Clyfford Still Museum and, working as a prose writer with a focus on health and environment, she has written for American Rivers, Colorado Water Trust, Outside, and The Wilderness Society, among other organizations.

 A graduate of Bennington College and the University of Washington, Seattle, where she held the Klepser Fellowship in Poetry, Marcum has received accolades for individual works, including 1st prize in Pacifica Literary Review's poetry contest, judged by Linda Bierds, and a 2023 Folio Award for excellence in journalism.
 Her collections have been finalists for the FIELD Poetry Prize, the Alice James Beatrice Hawley Award, the Akron Poetry Prize, and the Persea Books Lexi Rudnitsky Poetry Prize.
 For excellence in poetry instruction, she was nominated for the Webber Teaching Award at the University of Washington, Seattle.